Second Time is Not a Charm: Community Still Vociferously Opposed to Plans for Lorena Plaza in Boyle Heights

 The discussion swung back to who would benefit from the housing.

-“Who do you work for?” demanded a few people from the audience.
+"Who do you work for?" demanded property-owner and resident Teresa Marquez.

 When she admitted she worked for Metro and was a volunteer with ELACC (the East L.A.
 Community Corporation), an organization that has converted a number of properties in the area into affordable housing and is seen by many as not having the interests of the community at heart, the crowd went ballistic.